bradley-woods/tech230-vagrant-intro/README.md

     > **Note:** ensure you want to install these updates as it may be dangerous to do so. `-y` can be added to the end of the `upgrade` command to automatically bypass the 'Do you want to continue?
 [Y/n]' warning.
 In any case, enter 'y' to move on.

-2. Next, install nginx which will be the software used to run the web server, using the command below:
+2. Next, install Nginx which will be the software used to run the web server, using the command below:

     ```console
     $ sudo apt-get install nginx
     ```

-3. To start the nginx web server, we can use the following `start` command and to check the status of the server we can use the `status` command, as follows:
+3. To start the Nginx web server, we can use the following `start` command and to check the status of the server we can use the `status` command, as follows:

     ```console
     $ sudo systemctl start nginx